 According to Kala Prakashika, a Jyotish text discussing auspicious times for beginning an activity (“Muhurta”), the Ekādaśī fast is performed on a day which is not touched or ruined by any influence of the tenth lunar day.
 The cut-off time is 96 minutes before sunrise.

-On the other hand, Birthastro distinguishes 3 kinds of fast:
+On the other hand, Birthastro distinguishes three kinds of fast:

 - Sajala Ekadashi – to fast on water and juice,